Last updated June 2023

 Practical information and tips:

-- Dovrefjell Adventures offer elk safaris every evening in June, July and August.
+- Dovrefjell Adventures offer wildlife safaris every evening in June, July and August.
 In May and September tours can be arranged on request.

 - The price is 600 NOK per person.
 The price includes electric bike rental, helmet, binoculars, gloves, and snacks.